Posted on

 Angela Martin’s organization: key to conversions

 Angela Martin from The Office is the queen of organization.
-Her meticulous methods can teach us a lot about designing effective email copy.
+Her meticulous methods can teach us a lot about designing effective email marketing sequences.

 Clear structure